Surgery

 There are several common types of hernia.
 These include:

-- Ventral – bulge from weakness in tissue or muscle in the upper abdomen, around the navel (belly button) or at a former surgical incision
+- Ventral — Bulge from weakness in tissue or muscle in the upper abdomen, around the navel or at a former surgical incision

 If you have a complex incisional hernia, you may experience a number of symptoms.
-They may get quite large, be open or ulcerated, or have an infected mesh (material used to repair hernias during surgery).
+They may get quite large, be open or ulcerated, or have an infected mesh, which is material used to repair hernias during surgery.
 You may experience pain or discomfort and some people feel a burning or aching sensation particularly when straining, lifting or exercising.

 Treatment for complex incisional hernias can be:

-- Abdominal wall reconstruction - this is often as a result of a damaged area or infection caused by previous surgery on hernias.
-This treatment can also be helpful after surgery for the removal of cancers, correcting birth defects or following trauma (accident).
+- Abdominal wall reconstruction — This is often as a result of a damaged area or infection caused by previous surgery on hernias.
+This treatment can also be helpful after surgery for the removal of cancers, correcting birth defects or following trauma.

 A special mesh which is strong and flexible is often used to strengthen the area and prevent the hernia returning.
 Alternatively, the muscle layers may be stitched together to make them stronger.